chinatsu/gen2022/README.md

 # gen(2022)

-some scripts to generate a spotify playlist based on data from various sources
+some scripts to generate a spotify playlist exlusively with tracks from 2022, based on data from various sources

 ## requirements